suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 I have put a breakpoint on line 16 and then ran the debugger, now I can go over small details:

-* Look at the line 23 that allocated a struct on the heap, if I look at the Locals window on top right, or hold the mouse over `aircraft` pointer, it shows me that it got allocated on heap at `0x00D90DA0`
+* Look at line 21 that defined a global pointer that would hold player's aircraft data.
+This is something that you'd be hunting for to define good pointer chains for achievements, because address of this pointer itself never changes
-  * But commentary above also says that pointer itself is located on stack, I can easily check it's location on stack by adding `&aircraft` into the Watch window on middle right, which reveals address `0x008FF77C`
+  * I can check it's memory address by adding `&playerAircraft` into the Watch window on middle right, which reveals address `0x00515C88`
-  * Notice that this address is near tip of the stack, which is indicated by ESP register (CPU registers will be covered later, just note that it's indeed on stack)
+  * Notice that restarting the program results in same address shown for `&playerAircraft`, which is expected for such global variable.
+It will likely change only if you recompile the program
-  * Notice that I can visit this address in one of the memory windows (Memory 1 on bottom left, similar to Memory Inspector), and the stored 4 bytes at that address represent `0x00D90DA0`, it's stored backwards, in little-endian, which is something you also might have noticed during *RAM digging*.
+  * Notice that I can visit this address in one of the memory windows (Memory 1 on bottom left, similar to Memory Inspector), and the stored 4 bytes at that address represent `0x00C87CF8`.
+It's stored backwards, in little-endian, which is something you also might have noticed during *RAM digging*.
 In Visual Studio, those memory windows can be accessed in menu: Debug -> Windows -> Memory
-  * This example runs on Windows and I guess that's the reason why stack segment happens to be on lower address range compared to heap, which does not match [the diagram](https://static.javatpoint.com/cpages/images/memory-layout-in-c.png) you've seen before
-* Now I can follow `0x00D90DA0` in a different memory window (Memory 2) and start comparing what I see there with struct definition and what's shown in the Locals window
+* Now I can follow `0x00C87CF8` in a different memory window (Memory 2) and start comparing what I see there with struct definition and what's shown in the Locals window
-  * Notice that values do match the default values of struct and also what I specified on lines 24-28, with the exception of pos[0] which was already modified by line 15
+  * Notice that values do match the default values of struct and also what I specified on lines 27-31, with the exception of pos[0] which was already modified by line 15
-  * Take note of pointer at `0x00D90DA0 + 0x28`, it was attached on line 34.
+  * Take note of pointer at `0x00C87CF8 + 0x28`, it was attached on line 34.
 This is pointer to the pointer situation.
-I can also follow that address: `0x00D90C98` in yet another memory window (Memory 3), and data found there also matches what Locals window show
+I can also follow that address: `0x00C90F28` in yet another memory window (Memory 3), and data found there also matches what Locals window show
 * <span id="negative-offset-remark">Notice that all offsets for the struct are positive, and regular programmers deal with such structs all the time, all with positive offsets.
 This is to explain why one shouldn't rely on negative offsets in the achievement code - it's merely something lucky that can work instead of being perfect solution that matches the original program</span>
 * If I press Step Over button, line 16 will get executed and debugger stops at line 17, the changes to pos[1] value will be seen in Locals and Memory 2 windows
-* If I were to press Step Out button on the toolbar at the top, remainder of moveAircraft function will be executed and debugger will stop at line 36 after executing the function, the changes to aircraft->pos will be seen in Locals and Memory 2 windows
+* If I were to press Step Out button on the toolbar at the top, remainder of moveAircraft function will be executed and debugger will stop at line 37 after executing the function, the changes to aircraft->pos will be seen in Locals and Memory 2 windows
-* To practice usage of Step In button on the toolbar at the top, I could put a breakpoint on Line 36, and check what happens when using Step In button compared to Step Over
+* To practice usage of Step In button on the toolbar at the top, I could put a breakpoint on Line 37, and check what happens when using Step In button compared to Step Over

 Here's the original code that you can copy paste if you wish: